Category: Mindset

 It was 2007.
 I was living in Newport Beach, pocketing several hundred thousand dollars a year, and leading a company that had found its stride.
 I had a white SL convertible shipped to me from the east coast that I paid for on my Amex.
 To my friends and colleagues, I was living the entrepreneurial dream.
 But my reality was a different story.
 I was living with a level of suffocating anxiety that made it difficult to catch my breath.
 I suffered from multi-day migraines that felt like a violent protest from my own body.
 I was only 30.
 I was angry at the world for the endless list of problems it delivered to my desk, clearly unaware that my own methodologies for handling life were the primary source of my friction.

 I walked into therapy that year not because I wanted to grow as a person, but because I believed everyone else was the problem and I needed to know how to better control the outcomes I sought.
-It wasn’t even seeking help about my anxiety, just anger-led to go see the beared therapist to fix the problems of my life.
+It wasn’t even seeking help about my anxiety, just anger-led to go see the bearded therapist to fix the problems of my life.
 That first step began a seventeen-year commitment to my interior work—a journey that would eventually lead me from the practical tools of the present, to the deep archetypes of my past, and finally to the strategic design of my future.

 The Early Years of Therapy